lohengrin1337/mvc-report/README.md

 ## About
 This is a personal report page for the MVC course at Blekinge Tekniska Högskola.
-The page serves as a platform for the assigments during the course, and the finishing project, which is a card game.
+The page serves as a platform for the assigments during the course, and the finishing project, which is a poker squares card game.

 It is a web app built with Symfony framework.